Klngbob/SpaceShooter_v1.0/README.md

 # SpaceShooter_v1.0
-A simple game made with Unity3d
+A simple game made with Unity3d by KingBob and Ven Zukunft